rakytap/sequential-quantum-gate-decomposer/README.md

 Quantum Gate Decomposer (QGD) is an optimization method to decompose an arbitrary NxN Unitary matrix into a sequence of U3 and CNOT gates.
 It is written in C/C++ providing a simple Python interface via [ctypes](https://docs.python.org/3/library/ctypes.html) and a possibility to run QGD as a standalone C executable.
-(Although the Python interface and the standalone executable are linked with the same libraries, our tests showed a substantial decrement in performance of the python interface compared to the native C executable.)
 The present package is supplied with automake tools to ease its deployment.
-Although QGD can be built with gnu, the best performance of the package can be obtained using Intel compiler integrating its Math Kernel Library ([MKL](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html)).
+While QGD package can be built with both Intel and GNU compilers, it's best performance is hit by linking against a CBLAS library containing the function
+ZGEMM3M for the multiplication of complex matrices.
+Such CBLAS libraries are provided by Intels's Math Kernel Library ([MKL](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html)), or by the OpenBlas package.
 Since Intel compiler is present on almost each HPC's, we briefly summarize the steps to build and install the QGD package using Intel compiler.

 The project was supported ...
 HUNQT ...